MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/hid/keyboard-and-mouse-hid-client-drivers.md

 - The mouse is set to the three-button wheel mode by setting the report rate to 200 reports per second, then to 100 reports per second, then to 80 reports per second.
 Then, reading the ID from the mouse.
 The mouse should report an ID of 3 when this sequence is completed.

-- Next, the mouse is set to the five-button wheel mode by setting the report rate to 200 reports per second, then to 200 reports per second again, then to 80 reports per second.
+- The mouse is then set to the five-button wheel mode by setting the report rate to 200 reports per second, then to 200 reports per second again, then to 80 reports per second.
 Then, reading the ID from the mouse.
 Once the sequence is completed, a five-button wheel mouse should report an ID of 4 (whereas an IntelliMouse-compatible three-button wheel mouse would still report an ID of 3).

 This method is applicable to PS/2 mice only, not HID mice.
 HID mice must report accurate usages in their report descriptor.